 waive the fee for a copy of the application.

+6A.
+Certain application fees may be waived

+A registrar may waive the fee for an application under the Criminal Procedure Act 2004 section 71(2)(a) or (b) for an order to set aside a decision if the registrar is satisfied that the reason for the failure to appear is a clerical error by the Court.

+[Regulation 6A inserted: SL 2022/145 r.
+4.]

 7. Fees to be paid before documents etc. filed in civil cases

 (1) This regulation applies to proceedings in the Court’s civil jurisdiction.